andre-geldenhuis/wavy/README.txt

 easier prototyping, experimenting and playing with sensory substitution.

-Wavy is a free software remeased under the GPLv3 license.
+Wavy is a free software released under the GPLv3 license.
 For more details, see LICENSE file in this directory or visit : http://www.gnu.org/licenses/gpl.txt